formatjs/formatjs/website/docs/polyfills/intl-datetimeformat.md

 :::

 :::caution
-Right now this polyfill supports daylight transition until 2038 due to [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem).
+Right now this polyfill supports daylight transition until 2100 to reduce the dataset size
 :::

 ## Features